 Metcalf credits McPherson for preparing him to step into the high profile position by allowing him authority on the floor and guidance throughout his years at USAO.

 With his history with the program, Metcalf doesn’t expect the transition to be challenging and describes his style of coaching as fast paced and full of action.

 Metcalf has been instrumental in USAO’s rise to prominence both in the Sooner Athletic Conference and nationally as he helped the Drovers achieve back-to-back-to-back trips to the national tournament, highlighted by the university’s first-ever national championship in 2002 where the Drovers’ beat out Metcalf’s alma mater, Oklahoma Baptist.

 With his help, the Drovers added three more national tournament appearances, including one just last season.

-Metcalf’s tenure at USAO began in 1998, but after one year, he moved on for the assistant position at NCAA Division I Southern University in Baton Rouge, La., and he returned to USAO in 2001.
+Metcalf’s tenure at USAO began in 1998, but after two years, he moved on for the assistant position at NCAA Division I Southern University in Baton Rouge, La.
+He returned to USAO in 2001.

-A native of Bossier City, La., Metcalf graduated from Airline High School, where he was a three-year starter and received All-City, All-Area and All-District honors.
+As standout high school player in his native Louisiana, Metcalf graduated from Airline High School, where he was a three-year starter and received All-City, All-Area and All-District honors.

-Metcalf began his collegiate career at Hill Junior College in Hillboro, Texas.
-There he was a two-time All-Conference selection.
+Metcalf began his collegiate playing career at Hill Junior College in Hillboro, Texas, where he was a two-time All-Conference selection.

-After his two-year stint at HJC, he briefly attended the University of Idaho before settling at OBU.
-While at OBU, Metcalf earned his bachelor’s degree in physical education in 1990.
+After his two years at HJC, he briefly attended the University of Idaho before settling USAO’s conference rival, Oklahoma Baptist.
+At OBU, he earned his bachelor’s degree in physical education in 1990.

-He and his wife, Katrina, have a daughter, Toccura, and one granddaughter, Talea.
+He lives in Moore with his wife, Katrina.
+The couple has a daughter, Toccura, and a granddaughter, Talea.